GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

 - In industrialized countries, healthcare personnel without adequate measles antibody titers or documented vaccination should be vaccinated.
 Strong recommendations and high vaccination coverage against measles in healthcare workers could contribute to eliminate measles in the general population.

 Measles is a serious and very contagious disease.
-Nosocomial transmission of measles remains a threat and may prove to be an important obstacle to the elimination of measles.
-Maintaining a high coverage or measles vaccination in the community is the most important preventive strategy against the disease.
+Nosocomial transmission remains a threat and may prove to be an important obstacle to the elimination of measles.
+Maintaining a high coverage of vaccination in the community is the most important preventive strategy against the disease.
 Other helpful interventions to limit nosocomial transmission include: post-exposure vaccination, immunization of hospitalized patients, increasing awareness of the clinical presentation of measles in healthcare facilities, and respiratory isolation of suspected or proven cases.
 Newer, safe vaccines that are more immunogenic in the first year of life and more stable in tropical countries are needed.

 - Measles Vaccines: WHO position paper — WHO Position Paper.
 WHO Wkly Epidemiol Rec.
 2017.
 92(17);205–28.